What is it?

 Tu Nube Seca Mi Rio

-An awareness campaign about the environmental impact of digital infrastructures, particularly data centres that consume vast amounts of water and energy, drying up rivers and local ecosystems.
+An awareness campaign about the environmental impact of digital infrastructures, especially data centers that consume large amounts of water and energy, drying out rivers and local ecosystems.

 https://tunubesecamirio.com/ -

-A research and activism collective that makes the materiality of digital infrastructures visible.
-They expose the environmental and social impacts of data centres and other technological mega-infrastructures, particularly in France.
-They trace submarine cables, data centres and the complicity of public authorities to understand what is set in motion when we touch our screens: what travels, pollutes, heats, digs and exploits.
-They maintain a participatory map of projects and resistance against data centres.
+A research and activist collective that makes visible the materiality of digital infrastructures.
+They unmask the environmental and social impacts of data centers and other mega technological infrastructures, especially in France.
+They trace submarine cables, data centers and the complicity of public powers to understand what is mobilized when we touch our screens: what travels, pollutes, heats, digs and exploits.
+They maintain a participatory mapping of projects and resistance against data centers.

 https://lenuageetaitsousnospieds.org/ -

-Instituto LatinoAmericano de Terraformación - What to do if they plan to build a data centre in your community?
+Instituto LatinoAmericano de Terraformación — What to do if a data center is planned in your community?

-A practical workshop on resistance strategies and community organising in the face of data centres and other technological mega-infrastructures being imposed on territories.
+A practical workshop on resistance strategies and community organizing against the imposition of data centers and other mega technological infrastructures on territories.

 https://terraforminglatam.net/datacenterboom-cuando-la-nube-se-instala-en-nuestro-territorio -

-Speculative fiction writing workshop — a game to spark the imagination against data centres
+Speculative fiction writing workshop — a game to activate imagination against data centers

 Extractive Megaprojects

-An association made up of individuals and groups working to preserve, promote and revitalise the natural and cultural heritage of the Conca d'Òdena.
-It was founded to halt the construction of a large industrial estate and to propose alternatives centred on revitalising river, agricultural and forest spaces, seeking a model "for a living Conca".
+What is happening in Anoia?
+Fight against the PDUAECO.
+An association of people and collectives working to preserve, valorize and revitalize the natural and cultural heritage of the Conca d'Òdena.
+It was born to stop the construction of a large industrial estate and propose alternatives focused on revitalizing river, agricultural and forest spaces, seeking a model "for a living Conca".

 Repairing Damaged Territories